Capital Gains Tax Summary Ireland 2014

 A disposal of assets held by a family company owner may also qualify for relief provided they are disposed of at the same time and to the same person as the family company shares.

-(ii) it is compulsorily acquired and was land let for 5 years the disposal, and
+(ii) It is compulsorily acquired and was land let for 5 years the disposal.

 Retirement relief is subject to a “bona-fide commercial reasons” anti-avoidance test.

 (b) Transfer of business to company (s 600): Where a business and all its (non-cash) assets are transferred as a going concern to a company in exchange for shares in that company, the base cost of those shares (for the purposes of future disposals) is reduced to match the cost of the assets.